-NS180 will only use suspensions as a last resort and only after considering all other options, such as catch up, restoration or use of internal exclusion (LSR).
+NSAT will only use suspensions as a last resort and only after considering all other options, such as catch up, restoration or use of internal exclusion (LSR).

 This allows the school time to reflect on its offer to pupils and their needs, seeking external support if necessary.
-A successful reintegration meeting with parents ensures that the pupil is aware of the support being put in place for them and re-establishes expectations.